sujit1817/Sept2021/ADS_ass1_README.md

 in a linear manner.
 - array( Array is an object which contains elements of a similar data type )
 - structure & union
-- class (  )
+- class
-- linked list
+- linked list ( it is a collection/list of logically related similar type of elements )
-- stack
+- stack (It works just like a Books placed one over another where the last book kept will be removed first)
-- queue
+- queue (It works just like a queue of people in the ticket counter where first person on the queue will get the ticket first.)

 2. non-linear/advanced data structures: data ele's gets stored in a non-linear manner and hence can be accessed in a non-linear manner.